Topological origin of quantized transport in non-Hermitian Floquet chains: Introduction

 Quantum Hall systems~\cite{Klitzing, TKNN} and topological insulators~\cite{KaneMelePRL, Konig2007} are manifestations of a fundamental connection between topology and transport.
-Topological transport is distinguished from conventional transport by two characteristic properties: It is quantized and robust~\cite{HasanKane2010, RevModPhys.83.1057}.
+Topological transport is characterized by two properties: It is quantized and robust~\cite{HasanKane2010, RevModPhys.83.1057}.
 Ultimately, quantization and robustness are consequences of the bulk-boundary correspondence, which relates transport via chiral (or helical) boundary states to the topological properties of an insulating bulk~\cite{TKNN,KaneMelePRL}.
 Importantly, topological transport requires boundary or surface states.
-One-dimensional systems can exhibit non-trivial topology~\cite{PhysRevLett.42.1698, Kitaev_2001}, but cannot support directed transport without external sources or fields.
+One-dimensional systems can exhibit non-trivial topology~\cite{PhysRevLett.42.1698, Kitaev_2001}, but do not support robust transport without additional assumptions~\cite{PhysRevB.27.6083,RevModPhys.82.1959,PhysRevLett.120.106601}.